-There are some memorable rivalries in Major League Baseball and we have taken a look at the biggest and best the organisation has to offer.
+There are some famous rivalries in Major League Baseball and we have taken a look at the biggest and best the organization has to offer.

 This rivalry is probably the most-famous and well-known of the rivalries in baseball.

 They play each other in the American League East Division every season and this infamous feud goes back to 1919 when Red Sox owner Harry Frazee, in the midst of huge financial troubles, sold star player Babe Ruth, arguably the greatest ever player in baseball, to the Yankees for $125,000.

 The decision was widely considered a bad move by Red Sox fans and it later became the subject for the “Curse of the Bambino”, an 86-year-old championship drought that directly followed Ruth’s trade to the Yankees.

 Red Sox fans believed that Ruth had cursed their team to never win a World Series again, while the Yankees flourished for decades after the trade, winning 27 World Series championships and signing Hall-of-Fame standard players at regular intervals.